Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Set-AzVmssVM.md

 ### -WindowConfigurationAdditionalUnattendContent
 Specifies additional base-64 encoded XML formatted information that can be included in the Unattend.xml file, which is used by Windows Setup.
+To construct, see NOTES section for WINDOWCONFIGURATIONADDITIONALUNATTENDCONTENT properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Compute.Models.Api20171201.IAdditionalUnattendContent[]